 Now’s the Time to Book in a Skin Check

 Skin cancer is one of the most common cancers, and it is also one of the most easily detectable and preventable forms of cancer.
 TAL, a leading Australian life insurer, that shows that half of Australian men (515) say they would take any measure to protect themselves from skin cancer, yet only 1 in 3 (37%) have had a skin check in the past 12 months.
 The stats do however show that men are more proactive at getting skin checks than women, with a quarter (28%) of males saying they have never had a professional skin check compared to 2 in 5 (41%) of females.
 To help ensure Australians are well educated on skin safety, and address the disparity between intentions and actions, TAL is launching its annual TAL SpotChecker campaign for the fifth year in a row.
 Hit the link below to find a TAL SpotChecker close to you.

 Rubber Duck Party Wave at URBNSURF Melbourne

-On Sunday November 29th 100 rubber ducks will put their bills on the line to surf for glory at Australia’s first surf park, URBNSURF Melbourne, raising funds for Movember.
+On Sunday, November 29th 100 rubber ducks will put their bills on the line to surf for glory at Australia’s first surf park, URBNSURF Melbourne, raising funds for Movember.
 As the first live-streamed Rubber Duck Party Wave ever hosted in a wavepool, this event will help generate much-needed funding for Movember to change the face of men’s health.
 Join everyone at the park on the day and cheer on your ducks, win epic prizes, get out for a surf or surf lesson, enjoy the event activation area and a delicious lunch at the newly opened Three Blue Ducks Melbourne with a vista of the wave pool.
-If you can’t make, buy your duck and stream the action online.
+If you can’t make it, buy your duck and stream the action online.

 Limited Edition Monopoly Board Supporting Affected Aussie Communities